-Those who know me well have heard me say that “focus is what we say no to“.
-I believe, whole heartily that we move the needle the most when we are intensely focused on one, and only one thing.
+Those who know me well have heard me say, “Focus is what we say no to.”
+I believe wholeheartedly that we move the needle the most when we are intensely focused on one, and only one thing.
 This is true on both a tactical and a more strategic level.

 If you want to improve client satisfaction, focus your team on client satisfaction.
 You can do this by prioritizing it, measuring it and initiating strategies that should improve it.
 But, nothing will improve client satisfaction more swiftly than making it the singular thing that the entire organization is focused on.

 The same thing is true at a smaller level.
 If I want to write a blog post, I can brainstorm topics, write prose, and even search for pictures.
 But, until my mind is exclusively focused on getting that blog done, there’s a high risk that I will languish in my thoughts, thinking through all of the other things I need to get done.

 Focus is key to making progress and moving the needle.
 But focus should not be confused with the responsibilities that come inherently with executive leadership positions.